csaminak/blackjack-redo/readme.md

 # Blackjack

-Redoing a homework assignment to take an incomplete game of blackjack with various bugs and fix it up to create a functional game of blackjack.
+Redoing a [previous homework assignment](https://github.com/csaminak/fee-blackjack) to take an incomplete game of blackjack with various bugs and fix it up to create a functional game of blackjack.

 ### Win/Loss conditions if the total is: